My Abraham Journey

 She should have been believed and protected, but instead was tossed aside while he was elevated.

+The truth cost her family...but healing reimbursed her with a tribe that always has her back.
 The pain, hurt, and rejection fed...HOPE...HEALING...RESILIENCY.
 The volcano of anger went dormant...and in its place being calm and level has won out.

 After decades of words shredding her value and worth...she made a vow...her words would never destroy...her words would never shred...her words would never bruise...